 Before wandering over to touch this electrified topic, let’s pause for three short, hopefully, instructive stories.

-The first two are lifted directly from Most Likely to Succeed: Preparing Our Kids for the Innovation Era and their relevance will be explained by a former Valhalla student.
+The first two are lifted directly from Most Likely to Succeed: Preparing Our Kids for the Innovation Era and their relevance will be explained by a former Mac Lab student.

 Imagine sending your kids away to a real-world version of Welton Academy.
 The cost?
 A cool quarter million for a high school diploma.
 Yikes!
 But get this: